Best Website Speed Test Tools For Your Site

 What Is a Website Speed Test?

 For the uninitiated, let’s clear up the basics of speed testing.
 As a website owner, you likely want to capture as much traffic as possible.
-Once of the best ways to do this is to keep your site’s performance top-notch.
+One of the best ways to do this is to keep your WordPress website performance top-notch.
 As we mentioned earlier, a slow site will severely restrict your ability to win new traffic, and can even negatively affect your current audience.

 A speed test will give you an overview of how fast your website loads.
 Usually, these tools have bots access your site (although there are various methods), and they report a time and other key metrics at the end of the short test.
 The lower the numbers are, the better.